bramrodrigo89/cv-rodrigo-alvarez/README.md

-This was one of the projects done during the FUll-Stack Development Program from Code Institute.
+This was one of the projects done during the Full-Stack Development Program from Code Institute.

 I included my most updated information into the online resume.